turjay/SDP-BOT/docs/README.md

 - **`signal_pool.py`**: Manages the aggregation of different trading signals to make a final decision.
 - **`utils.py`**: Utility functions for balance checks and quantity formatting.
 - **`backtesting_usd_btc.py`**: Script for backtesting the bot's performance using historical BTC/USD data.
+- **`machine_learning.py`**: Contains the implementation and training procedures for the machine learning model, including data preprocessing, model architecture definition, training loops, and evaluation metrics for generating trading signals.

 ## Getting Started